songz/cordova-plugin-opentok/docs/session.md

 <a name="disconnect"></a>
 ### disconnect()

+Example Code:
 ```javascript
 session.disconnect()
 ```

-Calling the disconnect() method ends your connection with the session.
+Calling the `disconnect()` method ends your connection with the session.
 In the course of terminating your connection, it also ceases publishing any stream(s) you were publishing.

 #### Events dispatched